 Have a good week everyone… @chris_w_tweet

-Monday tomorrow and another week… have a good one everybody… @chris_w_tweet
+With another week about to start, have a good one everybody… @chris_w_tweet